Strong Optimal Classification Trees: Conclusion

 \section{Conclusion}

-In this paper, we propose a flow based MIO formulation for classification trees with a stronger LO relaxation than \revision{state-of-the-art} MIO based approaches.
-We also provide a tailored Benders' decomposition method to speed-up the computations.
-Our experiments reveal better computational performance than \revision{state-of-the-art} methods including $31$ (resp.
-72) times speedup when we optimize over balanced (resp. imbalanced) trees.
-These also translate to improved \revision{out-of-sample} performance up to $31\%$.
-We showcase the modeling power of our framework to deal with imbalanced datasets and also to design interpretable and fair decision trees. \revision{ Our framework can also act as a building block for more sophisticated predictive and prescriptive tasks.
+We proposed a new MIO formulation for classification trees \revision{with univariate splits} with a stronger LO relaxation than {state-of-the-art} MIO based approaches.
+We also provided a tailored Benders' decomposition method to speed-up the computations.
+Our experiments reveal better computational performance than {state-of-the-art} methods including \revision{$29$ (resp.\ 51)} times speedup when we optimize over balanced (resp.\ imbalanced) trees.
+These also translated to improved {out-of-sample} performance up to \revision{$36\%$}.
+We showcase the modeling power of our framework to deal with imbalanced datasets and to design interpretable and fair decision trees. { Our model can also act as a building block for more sophisticated predictive and prescriptive tasks.
 For example, variants of our method can be used to learn optimal prescriptive trees from observational data, see~\citet{jo2021learning}, or optimal robust classification trees, see~\citet{justin2021}.}

 \phantom{dsf}